Complacency is the worst mistake a business can make

 As Apple launched the iPhone a couple of years ago Microsoft CEO Steve Ballmer was laughing about the launch in an interview with CNBC.
 Two years later, the iPhone is a huge success and has much more market share than Microsoft in the smartphone segment.

-Short URL & Title:
+Short URL & title:

-Killed by a corporate culture of complacency — http://www.torbenrick.eu/t/r/iuv
+Killed by a corporate culture of complacency — https://www.torbenrick.eu/t/r/iuv

 If you enjoyed this article, please take 5 seconds to share it on your social network.
 Thanks!